 Depression in the higher functioning form is an overarching sadness and more particularly an inability to respond to life’s hopes and happiness in a functional way, over time relationships, work performance, and self-esteem do suffer.
 At other times, depression co-occurs with other disorders such as anxiety.
 If you are reading this far, you may be like the millions of people each year who decide to do something about their depression and change the direction of their thoughts and behaviors.
 Counseling for depression is focused on responding to thought patterns in a way that supports change and expands upon human potential.

-The human brain is magnificent, we are each equipped with the magnificent ability to rewire our brains based upon the neural pathways that we activate with our thoughts and actions.
-Cognitive behavioral therapy focuses upon first label our feelings, understanding which of our thoughts are irrational or embedded within the limiting and defeating aspects of depression.
-Cognitive behavioral therapy provides the tools to retrain ourselves to respond to our thoughts in a way that supports the restructuring and rebalancing of our thinking, feeling, and acting in a way that is congruent with our quest for emotional balance and health and wellness.
+Our brains are truly remarkable, as each of us possesses the ability to rewire them based on the neural pathways we activate through our thoughts and actions.
+This is where cognitive behavioral therapy or CBT comes in.
+By identifying and labeling our feelings, we can better understand which thoughts may be irrational or rooted in the limiting aspects of depression.
+CBT equips us with the tools to retrain ourselves to respond to our thoughts in a way that supports the restructuring and rebalancing of our thinking, feeling, and acting.
+By working towards emotional balance and overall health and wellness, we can achieve a happier and more fulfilling life.

 Symptoms of a major depressive episode are to experience simultaneously and for at least two weeks the following: